asirvex/Fast-Food-API/README.md

     `$ export APP_SETTINGS="development"`
     `$ python run.py`

-You can test the endpoints using postman:
+You can test the endpoints using postman
 - The foods and orders list are empty on initialisation, you must post them first to retrieve their respective lists
 - the input format for post and put should be json and must contain id, name and price fields e.g {
     "id": 1,
     "name": "foodname",
     "price": 100
 }
     - id should be an integer greater than zero
     - name should be a string
     - price should be a number (int or float)

 	orders

 | endpoint | method | description |